In-N-Out Is Crushingly Disappointing

 I'm one of those moths.
-Every damn time I visit California -- which is often -- you can find me in line, frantically going through the "secret" menu on my phone, just so I can sound cool when speaking to a teenager in a paper hat.
+More often than I'd like to admit, you can find me in line, frantically going through the "secret" menu on my phone, just so I can sound cool when speaking to a teenager in a paper hat.
 And every time, I have the same profound, life-changing reaction: meh.

 Because face it: In-N-Out is the most overrated burger in America.